ncatlab/nlab-content/pages/7/0/8/5/5807/content.md

 ## Idea ##

 **Writhe** is a measure of how much a knot or link _writhes_ around itself.
 As a 1-dimensional line cannot actually twist, this is not a [[knot invariant]] but is an invariant of [[framed knots]] (and links).
-Since a [[link diagram]] can be given a natural framing (the _blackboard framing_), it is possible to compute the write of a specific diagram.
-One place where this is used very neatly is to convert the [[Kauffman bracket]], which is an invariant of framed links, in to the [[Jones polynomial]], being an invariant of ordinary links.
+Since a [[link diagram]] can be given a natural framing (the _blackboard framing_), it is possible to compute the writhe of a specific diagram.
+One place where this is used very neatly is to convert the [[Kauffman bracket]], which is an invariant of framed links, into the [[Jones polynomial]], being an invariant of ordinary links.

 ## Definition ##